 The caves are not much frequented and are not carved so intricately except the main cave which has a stupa in its centre and the carvings of a few kings and Lord Buddha in meditating position.
 The location of the caves, just like Kanheri caves, is at the edge of the hill.
 The caves are named so because of the Mahakali temple located in the vicinity of the caves.

 Location: Mahakali Caves Road, Andheri West.
 (Nearest Metro Station – Western Express Highway – WEH)

 St. Andrew’s Church

 It isn’t a famous tourist place.
 Mostly, Mt.
 Mary church is included in the sightseeing of Mumbai City.
-But St. Andrew’s church is equally beautiful old church of Mumbai.
+But St. Andrew’s church is an equally beautiful old church of Mumbai.
 Many film scenes have been shot here.
 The stained window glasses of the church and the old wooden benches give it an antique look.
-Visit this church to listen to the voice of your mind and heart and to connect with the almighty.
+Visit this church to listen to the voice of your mind and heart and to connect with the Almighty.

 Location: Hill Road, Bandra West

 The ruins singing the glory of Portuguese rule in Mumbai seem to have been set up in the shape of a basin.
 And thus, the name Bassein is justified.
 It is a huge fort with an intense history and architectural beauty.
 The cathedral located behind the main fort ruins is the major point of attraction with its tall ruined tower and the interiors naturally beautified with tree branches peeping through its stones.
 It is a perfect place to hang out with your friends or for a dramatic photo shoot.
 The stairs at the backside of the church lead you to the watch area from where you can admire the creek girded with colourful boats on its shore.
 Once upon a time, it had been a major port.
 The Vasai Beach nearby the fort is another secluded haunt which can be visited along with the fort.